mmniazi/dmanager/README.md

 - Browsers plugins

-Email me at **muhammad.mohsin1994 AT gmail.com** if you want to maintain this project.
+Dmanager is not maintained any more email me at **mohsinniazikk AT gmail** if you want to maintain this project.